June 22, 2021//Dan FabbriLast Updated: October 25, 2021

-Monitoring and auditing ePHI have long been associated with tedious manual workflows.
+Monitoring and auditing electronic medical records (EMRs) have long been associated with tedious manual workflows.
 Privacy monitoring platforms can reduce the time an auditor spends combing through data while increasing their efficacy in catching suspicious accesses.
-While software platforms are not new to ePHI monitoring, those using statistical anomaly approaches are becoming more popular.
+While software platforms are not new to EMR monitoring, those using statistical anomaly approaches are becoming more popular.
 These methods attempt to characterize typical vs. atypical user access patterns by looking at the access log in isolation.
-While statistical and workflow analyses can be a useful tool for privacy monitoring, hospital privacy and compliance officers must also be aware of their limitations.
+While statistical and workflow analyses can be a useful privacy monitoring tool, hospital privacy and compliance officers must also be aware of their limitations.

 A popular method for ePHI statistical anomaly detection first baselines a user’s access patterns (number of accesses, timing of accesses and duration of accesses), and then alerts the privacy officer if the user deviates from normal use.
 While such an approach can catch large-scale data scraping, they are not well suited for small-scale violation.
 Similarly, due to the dynamic nature of patient care, the timing of accesses can vary greatly depending on an employee’s shift or on-call service, thus introducing false positives.